pysplash/dog-paddle/docs/user-personas-learners-creators.md

-# User personas and scenarios
+# User personas - Learners and Creators

-## Fundamental Personas for learning and productivity

-No primary need to create a package
+Users want to learn Python and create applications for personal use.

 ### Abby: New to Python and New to Programming